 Cheltenham Grammar School.
 Merton College, Oxford.
 Royal College of Music, London where he studied composition with Charles Stanford.

-Chronology/Biography of Gustav Holst:
+Timeline/Biography of Gustav Holst:

 1892: Holst became the organist and choirmaster at St Laurence’s Church Wyck Rissington, Gloucestershire at the age of only 17 for one year.
 Composes his first piece a two-act operetta, entitled “Lansdown Castle” which was inspired by the work of Arthur Sullivan.